Ancient Painting by Women

 The cardinal presents to his new library the Canestra di frutta painted by Caravaggio.
 This undated painting is a very rare example for its time of a still life without figure, probably designed by the artist as a modello for some details in his vanity scenes.

-On July 8, 2015, Sotheby's sold at lot 29 for £ 1.57M a still life of fruit monogrammed FG, 31 x 43 cm oil on panel, dated 1607.
-It is the only known still life that has been dated by Fede Galizia.
+On July 8, 2015, Sotheby's sold at lot 29 for £ 1.57M a still life of fruit monogrammed FG, by Fede Galizia, oil on panel 31 x 43 cm dated 1607.
+It is the only known still life that has been dated by the artist, certainly a prototype and perhaps even the earliest of them.